-We have been running blogger outreach campaigns for years and decided that now is as good time as any to share some insights and tips we picked up along the way.
+We have been running such projects for more almost 10 years and wanted to share crucial insights we picked up along the way.

 - researching niche forums